gauss5930/KoRAE/README.md

 ## Finetuning(SFT)

 We finetuned KoRAE with  Flash-Attention2 and LoRA for efficient finetuning on 1 * A100 80G GPUs.
-KoRAE was finetuned with Parameter Efficient Fine Tuning method, which called LoRA.
+KoRAE was finetuned with the Parameter Efficient Fine Tuning method, which is called LoRA.
 In addition, since the high-quality filtered dataset is smaller than the original dataset, it makes finetuning more efficient.
 As a result, it took only 5 GPU hours to fully finetune the model with 3 epochs!
 The hyperparameters used for finetuning of KoRAE are as follows: